-- (1) At least one-third of the directors shall be Independent Outside Director is appointed who contributes to corporate sustainable growth and the medium- to long-term increase of corporate value. - (2) Directors concurrently serving as Executive Officers make efforts to provide information and share awareness with

-- Independent Outside Directors so that they can sufficiently fulfill their roles. - (3) A meeting to exchange opinions with Independent Outside Directors and Audit & Supervisory Board Members is regularly held to verify the validity of business execution by the management.
+- (1) At least one-third of the directors shall be Independent Outside Director who contributes to corporate sustainable growth and increase of corporate value in the medium- to long-term. - (2) Executive Directors make efforts to provide information and share awareness with Independent Outside Directors so that they can sufficiently fulfill their roles. - (3) A meeting to exchange opinions with Independent Outside Directors and Audit & Supervisory Board Members is regularly held to verify the validity of business execution by the management.